-For over thirty five years, Kozyak Tropin & Throckmorton has focused on two areas: high stakes complex litigation and business bankruptcies.
+For more than thirty-five years, Kozyak Tropin & Throckmorton has focused on two areas: high stakes complex litigation and business bankruptcies.
 The firm and its attorneys consistently rank among the most highly regarded in these practice areas, and their dedication has earned national recognition — from clients, judges, and opponents — for effectiveness in and out of the courtroom.
-Every case receives individual attention, with a focus on one thing: moving the client’s interests forward.
+Every case receives individual attention, with a focus on one thing: advancing client interests.

 Main Areas of Practice:

-Harley Tropin and Javier Lopez lead the litigation department, which concentrates on complex business disputes and fraud litigation.
-Mr Tropin is a member of the Board of Directors of the International Academy of Trial Lawyers and Mr Lopez is the former president of the Cuban American Bar Association.
+Harley Tropin and Javier Lopez leads the litigation department, which concentrates on complex business disputes and fraud litigation.
+Mr. Tropin is a member of the Board of Directors of the International Academy of Trial Lawyers and Mr. Lopez is the former president of the Cuban American Bar Association.
 Kozyak Tropin &Throckmorton represents corporations, entrepreneurs, and law firms in their most challenging cases.
-The firm has had lead roles in virtually every significant securities and Ponzi scheme case in the Southern District of Florida over the last thirty years.
-It acted as co-lead counsel in representing healthcare providers against the nation’s largest HMOs, resulting in structural changes and well over a billion dollars in reimbursements.
+The firm has had lead roles in virtually every significant securities and Ponzi scheme case in the Southern District of Florida over the last thirty-five years.
+It acted as co-lead counsel in representing healthcare providers against the nation’s largest HMOs, resulting in structural changes and more than a billion dollars in reimbursements.
+It was also co-lead counsel representing the largest group of investors in the Rothstein bankruptcy case.
 The firm’s trial lawyers have a reputation for tenacity and efficiency in representing both plaintiffs and defendants.

 Kozyak Tropin & Throckmorton represents debtors, secured and unsecured creditors, trustees, creditors’ committees, equity holders, and asset purchasers in bankruptcy cases.
-The firm represents some of the nation’s largest companies, real estate developers, and lending institutions when they are involved in bankruptcy, restructurings and workouts in Florida and elsewhere.
+The firm represents some of the nation’s largest companies, real estate developers, and lending institutions when they are involved in bankruptcy, restructurings, and workouts in Florida and elsewhere.
 The firm’s lawyers are frequently called upon to serve as trustees or receivers of troubled companies, and also regularly prosecute and defend litigation arising out of corporate insolvencies.
 Cori Lopez-Castro leads the firm’s bankruptcy practice.
-She is a Fellow of the America College of Bankruptcy and the International Academy of Trial Lawyers.
-John Kozyak, one of the founders of the firm, has the unique distinction of being a Fellow of both the American College of Bankruptcy and American College of Trial Lawyers.
+She is a fellow of the American College of Bankruptcy and the International Academy of Trial Lawyers.
+John Kozyak, one of the founders of the firm, has the unique distinction of being a fellow of both the American College of Bankruptcy and American College of Trial Lawyers.

-The firm represents a variety of healthcare providers, including health systems, hospitals and large group practices.
-Led by Ken Hartmann and Maria D. Garcia, the healthcare practice focuses on complex litigation and arbitration involving reimbursement disputes with managed care companies.
-The group has recovered over $150 million on behalf of its providers clients, including the negotiation of an eight figure settlement on behalf of its provider clients in 2018.
-The group also regularly counsels healthcare providers on a variety of legal issues, such as managed care contracting, practice formation and expansion and federal and state regulatory compliance.
+The firm represents various high-profile clients and companies in First Amendment and defamation lawsuits.
+The team has successfully represented parties on both sides of the “v” in this novel and sophisticated area of the law.
+Healthcare: The firm represents a variety of healthcare providers, including health systems, hospitals, and large group practices.
+Maria D Garcia leads the healthcare practice which focuses on complex litigation and arbitration involving reimbursement disputes with managed care companies.
+The group has recovered more than $150 million on behalf of its provider clients, including the negotiation of an eight figure settlement on their behalf in 2018.
+The group also regularly counsels healthcare providers on a variety of legal issues, such as managed care contracting, practice formation and expansion, and federal and state regulatory compliance.

 Since its inception, the firm has represented litigants in trademark, copyright, patent and related licensing disputes, as well as trade secret and unfair competition cases.
 The firm’s practice has evolved to encompass internet property rights and domain name disputes before federal courts and ICAAN arbitration panels.
-Additionally, our attorneys have handled intellectual property matters for multinational corporations such as Novartis, Sony Computer Entertainment America, Inc. and Swiss Watch International.
+Additionally, the firm’s attorneys have handled intellectual property matters for multinational corporations such as Novartis, Sony Computer Entertainment America, Inc., and Swiss Watch International.

-Kozyak Tropin & Throckmorton’s clients include public and private companies of all sizes including many Fortune 500 companies, as well as governmental entities, not-for-profit organizations, and individuals.
-Examples include: AC Pediatric Dentistry; Adria MM Productions; American Cyanamid Company; Baptist Healthcare South Florida; Blackrock Financial Management; Canadian Imperial Bank of Commerce; The CIT Group/ Equipment Financing; City of Coral Gables; Credit Suisse First Boston; Ecolab; Fidelity Management Trust Company; Flagler Development; Florida International University; General Growth Properties; Greenwich Capital Markets; Harch Capital Management; Heeling Sports, Ltd.; LNR Partners; Northern Trust Bank; Terranova; Marriott International; Mellon United National Bank; Miami-Dade County (Florida); Miami Dolphins, Ltd.; Novartis Animal Health, US; Pediatrix, Inc.; The Ritz-Carlton Hotel Company; Seminole Tribe of Florida; Sheridan Healthcare; Sony Computer Entertainment of America Siemens Dematic Corporation; Swiss Watch International; Total Bank; and University of Miami.
+Kozyak Tropin & Throckmorton’s clients include public and private companies of all sizes, including many Fortune 500 companies, as well as governmental entities, not-for-profit organizations, and individuals.
+Examples include: AC Pediatric Dentistry; Adria MM Productions; American Cyanamid Company; Baptist Healthcare South Florida; Blackrock Financial Management; Canadian Imperial Bank of Commerce; The CIT Group/ Equipment Financing; City of Coral Gables; Credit Suisse First Boston; Ecolab; Fidelity Management Trust Company; Flagler Development; Florida International University; General Growth Properties; Greenwich Capital Markets; Harch Capital Management; Heeling Sports, Ltd.; LNR Partners; Northern Trust Bank; Terranova; Manuel Diaz Farms; Marriott International; Mellon United National Bank; Miami-Dade County (Florida); Miami Dolphins, Ltd.; Novartis Animal Health, US; Pediatrix, Inc.; The Ritz-Carlton Hotel Company; Seminole Tribe of Florida; Sheridan Healthcare; Sony Computer Entertainment of America Siemens Dematic Corporation; Swiss Watch International; Total Bank; University of Miami; and Univision.